DIY muffin liner homemade tulip baking lavender cutting board shadows

 And now for muffins …

-One day that I will not soon forget, I was reminded about how far I’ve come as a home baker when DPL staffer, Max, could be heard throughout the office, “These blueberry muffins are insane!”
+One day that I will not soon forget, I was reminded about how far I’ve come as a home baker when EC staffer, Max, could be heard throughout the office, “These blueberry muffins are insane!”
 Sure, he called them blueberry muffins, but I call them Einstein Muffins.
 That’s because every time I make them, I feel like a genius.
-And you can feel like a genius, too—provided you follow these recipes exactly.
+And you can feel like a genius, too—provided you stick to the recipe exactly.

 Print Recipe Pin Recipe